FlyableDev/FlyableDoc/docs/get-started.md

 ## 1. Install
 <br />

-Flyable is not available for download yet.
-Contact us to have access to Flyable before everybody else!
+For now, Flyable is available for businesses only.
+Contact us to have access to Flyable!

 <br />